WINIFRED LA FRANCE

 aka The Only Leon / The Great Leon

 Francis Leon made his professional stage debut in 1858 and quickly established himself as a soprano-singing prima donna and danseuse.
 It was with Kelly and Leon’s Minstrels (1863-1880) that he is best remembered, however.
 When the company came to Australia in 1878 Leon was one of the first female impersonators to appear on the Antipodian stage, and certainly one of the most revered.
 Following the end of their partnership in 1880 Leon formed the Mastodon Minstrels before leaving for London and eventually America.
-He returns to Australia in 1885 with the Leon and Cushman Minstrels and briefly revives Kelly and Leon’s Minstrels in Chicago in 1900.
+He returned to Australia in 1885 with the Leon and Cushman Minstrels and briefly revived Kelly and Leon’s Minstrels in Chicago in 1900.

 Image source: Houghton Library, Harvard University.

 (ca. 1882-) Dancer, singer, choreographer, producer, actor.

 Initially comprising siblings Ada, Maud and George Thyer, Les Thieres began performing in Brisbane during the early 1890s.
-By 1894 they were appearing with Lawton and Leslie’s Minstrels (Theatre Royal) and York and Jones Empire Minstrels (Gaiety Theatre), and in Williamson and Musgrove’s Sydney pantomime Cinderella.
-The Thyers continued to perform around Australia throughout the 1890s and early 1900s, eventually becoming a quartet (with the addition of Charlie), and securing engagements with Harry Rickards’ (Tivoli circuit) and Percy Dix (New Zealand) among others.
+By 1894 they were appearing with Lawton and Leslie’s All Nations Co (Theatre Royal) and York and Jones Empire Minstrels (Gaiety Theatre), and in Williamson and Musgrove‘s Sydney pantomime Cinderella.
+The Thyers continued to perform around Australia throughout the 1890s and early 1900s, eventually becoming a quartet (with the addition of Charlie), and securing engagements with Harry Rickards and Percy Dix (New Zealand) among others.
 Known as the Thieres Quintette in 1901 their last known performances were in 1903.

 - For further details see: Claire Marshall’s blog page “Theatrical Family History” at Claire Marshall Choreographer (sighted 6/08/2013)